With most of our vehicles it is 21 years of age (there is no maximum age as long as you have a valid unrestricted drivers licence).

 If you bring your own equipment with you from overseas, it is advised to bring a adaptor plug with you for the country you visit.
 You can purchase these at any outdoorshop and most electrical appliances stores.
 TIP: A more practical solution is to buy a powerboard in your home country, cut of the plug (not the cord, just the plug!) and strip the wire ends.
 Once at your destination, just buy a single plug at the local supermarket or hardware store and attach this to your powerboard: and Presto!
 Your own power adaptor that fits in at least 4 appliances and chargers in one go!
 All you need to bring is a small screwdriver, or a multitool.
 Every campervan nowadays has an AC powerpoint which works once the vehicle is plugged into an external AC powerpoint at a campground.
 You can then charge your equipment inside the vehicle.
 Whilst driving you can also do so with your standard 12V adaptors as all vehicles have a standard 12V ‘cigarette-lighter’ socket in the dashboard.

-International License: Check with us first as the regulations change often.
-At the moment it is not obligatory in Australia as long as your license shows in English that it is a valid drivers license for the category that you hire.
-In New Zealand it is obligatory, the police may ask you for it.
+International Licence: the regulations change often but currently it is compulsory in Australia as well as in New Zealand.
+The rental company as well as the police may ask you for it.
 For the US, Canada and South Africa an int.
-Licence is required.
+Licence is also required.

-Most campervans and motorhomes, even the 6 berths are OK to drive with your normal license, no truck license is needed.
-Should you have an automatic license only, you cannot drive a manual, just like at home!
+Most campervans and motorhomes, even the 6 berths, are OK to drive with your normal car licence, no truck licence is needed.
+Should you have an automatic licence only, you cannot drive a manual, just like at home!

 Most camper(van) rentals come with bedding, towels, kitchen equipment etc. A few (budget) brands include those items only if the customer takes out the ‘all inclusive’ insurance package.
 We will inform you if this is the case.